frePPLe/frepple/doc/user-guide/model-reference/item-distributions.rst

                                   | A lower number indicates that this shipment is preferred
                                     when the item is required.
+This field is used when the search policy is PRIORITIY.
+                                  | When the priority is 0, the item distribution is not
-This field is used when the search policy is PRIORITIY. resource        resource          | Optionally, it refers to a resource that represents the distribution capacity.
+                                    actively used during planning. resource        resource          | Optionally, it refers to a resource that represents the distribution capacity.
                                   | The referenced resource will typically be of type